ulfsv/SentimentAnalysisWebAPI/README.md

 # How the data was prepared

-The input dataset class, SentimentData, has a string for user comments (SentimentText) and a bool (Sentiment) value of either 1 (positive) or 0 (negative) for sentiment.
-Both fields have LoadColumn attributes attached to them, which describes the data file order of each field.
-In addition, the Sentiment property has a ColumnName attribute to designate it as the Label field.
-The following example file doesn't have a header row, and looks like this:
+A pretrained model was used based on UCI Sentiment Labeled Sentences dataset.
+The hyperparameter training values and accuracy on the test set are unknown.
+The quality of the data and correct classification in to negative and positive classification are th most important part of getting a model with good accuracy.
-How the data was prepared
+The training data looks similar to this:
 SentimentText 	                            Sentiment (Label)
 Waitress was a little slow in service.
 0
 Crust is not good.
 0
 Wow...
 Loved this place.
 1
 Service was very prompt.
 1

 # Showing the swagger API documentation with Swashbuckle
 ![predict from command line](https://github.com/ulfsv/SentimentAnalysisWebAPI/blob/master/swaggeer_doc.png)